Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 There is no doubt that marinades can bring about some really intense flavor into proteins or vegetables.
 While I absolutely love salmon just seasoned up with salt and pepper and pan-seared, I also like to have some fun marinating it and this brown sugar soy sauce marinade is a sure-fire winner.

-The marinade consists of equal parts light brown sugar, soy sauce and bourbon (or whisky is cool too), that’s it.
+The marinade consists of equal parts light brown sugar, soy sauce and bourbon (or whiskey is cool too), that’s it.
 So, if you have 2 small pieces of fresh salmon fillets then maybe do a third cup each of those ingredients.
 If you have a whole side of fish, then maybe it’s a cup or 2 of each of those ingredients.

 When it comes to cooking with wine, beer or spirits the general rule of thumb is, if you wouldn’t drink it by yourself then don’t flipping cook with it!

 The most important thing to remember when making this marinade recipe is to whisk it really well to ensure the brown sugar completely incorporates into the marinade.
-If you don’t whisk it well then you will have a salmon that will taste like salty whisky, which may be cool if you’re trying to get drunk but not if you’re trying to enjoy this dish.
+If you don’t whisk it well then you will have a salmon that will taste like salty whiskey, which may be cool if you’re trying to get drunk but not if you’re trying to enjoy this dish.

 Whenever you are marinating salmon or any protein it’s important that it is completely coated in the marinade.
 If the marinade is an oil base then the protein absolutely does not have to be completely submerged because of the viscosity of the oil.